KrispyTech/airneis/sprint-reports/sprint-2.md

 - Question 2

-  - Description: Is it possible to find another way of changing the rules for the 2 reviewers when the pool request is open for too long?
+  - Description: Is it possible to find another way of changing the rules for the 2 reviewers when the pull request is open for too long?
   - Details: To avoid wasting too much time.
   - Said by: Barnabé